Getting started with Tehama Administration

 - Log in to the Tehama Web UI.

-- Click on the ROOMS tab.
+- Click on the ENCLAVES tab.

 - In the resulting screen (the Room interface), click CONFIGURE.